Hi, I’m Kate. Welcome to my blog. Beloveds, I am so glad that you are here.

 I am an artist.
 I am a poet.
 I am a writer.
 I am a blogger.
 I believe strongly in healing, in healing through art and creativity, in healing through the moment by moment life that I live, and in healing in community.

-I am disabled and have several physical diagnoses, some of which, at times, I am unsure of how accurate they are.
-I have a broken bone in my lower spine, which I believe is the most problematic health issue that I deal with.
-I have also been diagnosed with fibromyalgia and trans-mandibular joint disorder in my jaw.
+I am disabled and have several physical diagnoses.
+I have a broken bone in my lower spine, which causes instability and huge issues and pain.
+I have also been diagnosed with trans-mandibular joint disorder in my jaw, stomach and gall bladder issues and Hashimoto’s thyroid disease.
 I attribute all my diagnoses, both physical and mental, to abuse, almost exclusively to my mother’s sexual and physical abuses.
+I have been disabled for a long time.

 I am multiple.
+I have been multiple almost all my life.
 I have been diagnosed with Dissociative Identity Disorder, Post-Traumatic Stress Disorder, Depression, and Anxiety.
 I am proud that I have survived.
 I have a lot to be proud of.
 If you are a survivor of abuse, you have a lot to be proud of as well.

 Finding healing resources is a difficult process, especially when you need it the most.
-I have many pages of healing resource links under the Resource button at the top of the page.
-Here is a link there as well:
+I have many pages of healing resource links under the Resource button at the top of each of my blog pages.
+The Resource page has links to over 30 pages of resources for survivors of trauma and abuse.
+Here is a link to it as well:

 Therapists, hotlines, and support groups can all be helpful and healing, if they are the right match for you and are non-abusive.

-Just keep reminding yourself, despite all the evidence to the contrary, I am loved, I am understood, I am valued.
-I am not alone.
+Just keep reminding yourself, despite all the evidence to the contrary, I am loved, I am understood, I am valued, I am courageous, I am not alone.
 Because it’s all the truth.

 Interacting with others is a great place to practice safety, boundaries, rules, and limitations.
-And if you can’t find any people to do that with there are always pets, online, writing, blogging, your imagination, potential acquaintances and potential friends through common interest clubs or groups.
-Keep trying, keep healing, everyone needs a good friend.
-If you don’t have one, start working on learning how to be one to yourself.
+And if you can’t find any people to do that with there are always pets, online, writing, journaling, blogging, your imagination, learning new skills, art therapy, and therapy.

 Please be aware that this blog is potentially triggering.
 I do not use trigger warnings on any of my posts.
 If I do post about an abuse memory I will note that at the top of the post.
-Take steps to read when you are feeling safe.
+Take steps to read when you are feeling safe and please avail yourself of the resource pages on learning positive coping methods and managing effects and triggers.

-If triggered please take care of yourself first, you are the most important person in your life and deserve all the love and care and more that you extend to others.
-Learning self-care is a huge component in healing, life will give you plenty of chances to work on learning good self-care.
+If triggered please take care of yourself first, you are the most important person in your life and deserve love and care.

 Good and healing thoughts to you.